 Steve joined our team as IT Director in 2019.
 He attended Kansas State University and has over 20 years of professional IT experience, specializing in Network design and Administration.
 He has designed and built numerous wide area networks, VOIP phone systems, multi-location video conferencing solutions, as well as Windows Server environments and Office 365.
 In his spare time he enjoys woodworking, grilling and spending time with family and friends.

-Ms. Christians joined CKMHC in 2013, starting in case management and now our CBS Coordinator for Dickinson County.
+Ms. Christians joined CKMHC in 2013, starting in case management and is now CBS Coordinator for Saline and Ellsworth Counties.
 She received her Bachelor’s in Psychology at Kansas State University before coming to CKMHC.
-Ashley has just become dually trained in Youth Mental Health First Aid and Adult Mental Health First Aid and enjoys connecting with those in the community who want to further their passion in helping those with mental health struggles.
-When Ashley is not reading she enjoys spending her time being outside, fishing, kayaking, gardening, and spending time with family and friends.
-Ashley also loves being a fur mom to her little dog Houdini.
+Ashley is dually trained in both Youth Mental Health First Aid and Adult Mental Health First Aid and enjoys connecting with those in the community who want to further their passion in helping those with mental health struggles.
+When Ashley is not reading she enjoys spending her time being outside, fishing, kayaking, gardening, watching her nephews and niece play sports, and spending time with her loved ones.
+Ashley also enjoys being a fur mom and spends lots of hours playing and snuggling with all of her dogs.

 Missy came to Central Kansas Mental Health Center in 2004 and has held various roles in our Business Office.
 She has been the Support Staff Coordinator since 2016 and has over 20 years’ experience with customer care.
 Missy feels passionate about customer service, the ease of scheduling appointments, and continuing great care throughout your services with us.
 Missy is a proud mom of 3 kids; a daughter and two sons.